-FSANZ, however, has given consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
+FSANZ, however, gave consideration to the costs and benefits that may arise from the proposed measure for the purposes of meeting FSANZ Act considerations.
 The FSANZ Act requires FSANZ to have regard to whether costs that would arise from the proposed measure outweigh the direct and indirect benefits to the community, government or industry that would arise from the proposed measure (paragraph 29(2)(a)).

-The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo.
-This analysis considers permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewed beverages, potable alcohol production and starch processing.
+The purpose of this consideration was to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo.
+This analysis considered permitting the proposed use of the enzyme alpha-amylase from a GM B. licheniformis as a processing aid in brewed beverages, potable alcohol production and starch processing.

-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures.
+The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measure.
 In fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme produced from the GM B. licheniformis.
+Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the proposed use of the enzyme produced from the GM B. licheniformis.

 FSANZ's conclusions regarding costs and benefits of the proposed measure are set out below.
-However, information received from the call for submissions may result in FSANZ arriving at different conclusions.

-2.4.1.1.1 Costs and benefits of permitting the use of enzyme alpha-amylase (EC 3.2.1.1) sourced from a GM B. licheniformis as a processing aid
+2.5.1.1.1 Costs and benefits of permitting the use of enzyme alpha-amylase (EC 3.2.1.1) sourced from a GM B. licheniformis as a processing aid